lmtoy/lmtoy_run/README.md

    scripts, etc.

 2. malt: Run **SLpipeline_run.sh** on malt.
-This will watch for new data to appear, run pipeline and make TAP files, and copies these to Unity.
+This will watch for new data to appear, runs the pipeline and make TAP files, and copies these to Unity.
 If somebody is awake on malt, a webbrowser can be run locally for viewing, and some combination work is sometimes tested already.
+The TAP data can also be viewed on unity.

 3. any: Collect the (new) PID/OBSNUM, and make a script generator, or update its OBSNUM's. - if this is a new PID, the PI should be emailed data is coming, and give them the unity URL

-4. unity: Run **../do_untap *.tar** in each $WORK_LMT/PID, this will make them available to PI
+4. <not needed>

 5. unity: wait for raw data to arrive, ideally run **lmtinfo.py build** to get a new database.